 Overview of 2015 Changes to St. Petersburg's Preservation Ordinance

 In 2015, the city completed a multi-year effort to revise its historic preservation ordinance.
 While there were many changes proposed, it was the changes related to how a neighborhood submits an application to become a historic district that was the primary subject of debate.
-SPP advocated for a neighborhood friendly application process while others cited "property rights" as a reason not to change the city's cumbersome application requirements.
+PTB advocated for a neighborhood friendly application process while others cited "property rights" as a reason not to change the city's cumbersome application requirements.
 Even with more simplified application requirements, the neighborhood designation process remains one with multiple opportunities for property owner input.

 During the preservation ordinance revision debate, there was some misinformation offered about what one can and can’t do in a district.
 In actuality, you can paint your house any color you want.
 There are no restrictions on changes you make inside your home.
 And there is flexibility with such things as what kinds of replacement windows you can install.